Chesyon/eos-archipelago-patches/install_linux.md

     4. Run `sudo cp armips /usr/local/bin` to install `armips`.
     5. Run `cd ../..` to return to the previous directory.
 5. Navigate to the directory where you want to install c-of-time.
 You can use `cd` to change the directory and `ls` to list the contents of the current directory.
 For example, if you want to install c-of-time to `/home/YourName/Documents/c-of-time`, run `cd /home/YourName/Documents`.
-    - **Note:** You can also use the file manager to navigate to the directory where you want to install c-of-time.
+    - **Note:** You can also use the file manager to navigate to the directory where you want to install eos-archipelago-patches.
 Right-click the name of the directory and select "Open in Terminal".
-6. Download this repository by running `git clone --recursive https://github.com/SkyTemple/c-of-time.git` in the terminal. c-of-time will be downloaded in a folder called `c-of-time` inside the current directory.
+6. Download this repository by running `git clone --recursive https://github.com/Chesyon/eos-archipelago-patches.git` in the terminal. c-of-time will be downloaded in a folder called `eos-archipelago-patches` inside the current directory.
-7. Enter the `c-of-time` directory with `cd c-of-time`.
+7. Enter the `c-of-time` directory with `cd eos-archipelago-patches`.
-8. Copy the ROM you have prepared into the `c-of-time` directory and rename it to `rom.nds`.
+8. Copy your vanilla ROM you have prepared into the `eos-archipelago-patches` directory and rename it to `rom.nds`.
 You can open the file manager in the current directory by running `xdg-open .` in the terminal.
-    - **US ROM offsets are used by default.** If you're using a EU or JP ROM, change the `REGION` variable in `Makefile` to `EU` or `JP` accordingly.
-9. Run `make headers` to add aliases and documentation comments to headers for increased compatibility.
-10. Run `make patch` to build the project.
-The output ROM will be saved as `out.nds` by default.

 ## Fedora